eved1018/ISPIP/ReadMe.md

 	- top triangle: difference in pairs of AUCs
 	- bottom triangle: log(10) of p-values for the difference in pairs of AUCs.
 - `proteins`: Directory containing pymol sessions for each protein in the test set.
-- `cvou`t: Directory containing the best parameters for each model used in the final prediction, as well as the individual metrics over each cross validation step.
+- `cvout`: Directory containing the best parameters for each model used in the final prediction, as well as the individual metrics over each cross validation step.

 ---